hybridgroup/gocv-site/content/getting-started/macos.md

 		brew upgrade opencv

+You can avoid many problems with GoCV on macos just by making sure that you do not have multiple versions of OpenCV installed, and are using the latest version.

 ### How to build/run code

 In order to build/run Go code that uses this package, you will need to specify the location for the include and lib files in your GoCV installation.
 If you have used Homebrew to install OpenCV 3.4, the following instructions should work.